 |November 1, 2021||April 4, 2022|

-Additionally, the Campus Life Enrichment Committee will be implementing new standards for proposals.
-Moving forward the following items must be included:
+Additionally, the Campus Life Enrichment Committee has implemented standards and expectations for proposals.
+The following items must be included:

 1) Collaborative Partners: Proposers must list collaborative partners and describe the capacity in which they will contribute to the project.